yavda1/wii-hbguide/yeahboi/hackmii-installer.md

 4. When that finishes, press continue

 ## Installing BootMii

+!> If you are hacking the Wii Mini, you will skip this step.
+Exit the hackmii installer and continue to installing [priiloader](/priiloader).

 1. Press back, and click BootMii
 2. Install BootMii as IOS.
 If prompted, also install it as boot2